dianapatrong/DE101_SQL/Lab2_SQL_DDL_DML/README.md

 In this repository you will find a `docker-compose.yml` file with a MySQL database defined, you can also find the environment variables file, please leverage it to start your container.

 > NOTE:
-> 1. Please save all of your queries within a answers.sql file that you will include as part of your solution
-> 2. Since we haven't seen JOINS you will need to use **SUBQUERIES** for this lab
+> 1. Since we haven't seen JOINS you may need to use **SUBQUERIES** for filtering in this lab

 ### Step 1